For the first time ever, more than 20 films have been competing for the Queer Palm at the Cannes Film Festival. The result has just been announced.

-It's 21 years since gay director Gus Van Sant won top prizes at the Cannes Film Festival
+It's more than 20 years since gay director Gus Van Sant won top prizes at the Cannes Film Festival

 with his film Elephant based on the 1999 Columbine school shootings.
 The first